-Students who are currently residing in the United States must also take the PRAXIS I examination and submit your score with your application.
-Please visit www.ets.org/praxis/prxreg.html for more information.
+Students who are currently residing in the United States must also take the PRAXIS I examination and submit the score with the application.
+Please visit http://www.ets.org/praxis for more information.

 The program in Educational Leadership (Ed.D.) requires test results from the Graduate Record Examination (GRE) and the Miller Analogies Test (MAT).
-For more information on GRE, you may visit www.ets.org.
-For information on the MAT, please visit www.tpcweb.com.
+For more information on GRE, please visit www.ets.org.
+For information on the MAT, please click here.

-Students applying for the M.S. in Human Nutrition program must successfully complete the following prerequisite courses with a grade of “B” or better: Basic Nutrition, Anatomy & Physiology, and Introduction to Biochemistry.
+Students applying for the online M.S. in Human Nutrition must successfully complete the following prerequisite courses with a grade of “B” or better: Basic Nutrition, Anatomy & Physiology, and Introduction to Biochemistry.

 Students may complete the above-mentioned prerequisites at a recognized university/college in their home country.

-July 1 is the last date to apply for the Fall Semester which begins late August/early September.
+December 1 is the last date to receive completed applications for the spring semester which begins mid-January.

-November 1 is the last date to apply for the Spring Semester which begins mid January.
-It is highly recommended that you apply and submit ALL the above documents at least one month before the deadlines.
+It is highly recommended that applicants apply and submit ALL the above documents at least one month before the deadlines.

-Any applications received after the above deadlines will automatically be deferred to the next semester.
+Any applications received after the deadlines will automatically be deferred to the next semester.

 Mailing Your Documents

 Please mail ALL the above-mentioned documents as soon as possible, but no later than the application deadline, to the address below.
-We recommend you use a special courier such as FEDEX, DHL, or UPS:
+We recommend using a special courier such as FEDEX, DHL, or UPS: